Learn Polish with Rosetta Stone

 - LIVE ONLINE TUTORING — Arrange up to four sessions a month with native Polish-speaking tutors, giving you the best opportunity to practice what you've learned with experts.

-The Complete Course has everything for language learners who have a clear language-learning goal in mind.
+Rosetta Stone Polish has everything for language learners who have a clear language-learning goal in mind.
 Gain the conversational confidence you need to engage in social interactions, share ideas, express feelings, negotiate complex situations, engage in general discussions and have fun with your friends or even make new acquaintances through Polish!

 Our Online Subscription is available 12 and 6 month durations.